davidpneal/learning/tutorial/README.md

 ### Starting the Flask web server

 Flask helpfully includes a dev webserver that can be used to run the site on the local machine.
-It can be launched by navigating to the folder containing the project and running `python flaskdemo.py`
+It can be launched by navigating to the folder containing the package and running `python run.py`

 The site will be available at `http://localhost:5000`